anyifei666/CPO/README.md

 - 16.4.2024 - 0
   - Initial.
   - Implementation of `add`, `set`, `remove`, `member`, `size`, `from_dict` and `to_dict` features
   - Unit tests for above features
 - 17.4.2024 - 1
   - Modification of `add`, `set`, `remove`, `member`, `size`, `from_dict` and `to_dict` features.
   - Implementation of `filter`, `map`, `reduce`, `iterator`, `empty` and `concat` features.
   - Unit tests for all above features and PBT for `from_dict` and `to_dict`(`test_from_dict_to_dict_equality` and `test_python_len_and_mydict_size_inequality`)

 ## Design notes

 - Since my dictionary data struction mutable implementation is based on binary search tree, so this is an ordered dictionary.
 The keys of the dictionary correspond to the indices of the binary search tree.
 Keys are unique and can be integers, floating-point values, or strings.
-  During the binary search tree traversal, the keys are converted to string values.The order of the elements in the dictionary is only related to the key and is fixed.
+During the binary search tree traversal, the keys are converted to string values.
+  The order of the elements in the dictionary is only related to the key and is fixed.
   When the items are added to the dictionary, they are automatically sorted by their key and added to the binary search tree.
 So the order of the items in the dictionary can't be changed.
-I think this is a feature of the implementation, and probably a restriction because the order that elements added to the dictionary can't be confirmed.
-We can only see the order by key's value.
+I think this is a feature of the implementation, and probably a restriction
 - In my opinion, unit tests are easy to understand and write, and the execution time is fast.
   Relatively speaking, PBT is more complex and takes longer to execute.
 Unit tests can only test a single function or module in the code, can't cover the behavior of the entire system.
   And unit tests may miss some edge cases or exceptions.
 In contrast, PBT describes the system behavior based on attributes, and can generate a large number of random test cases, which can cover more code paths and boundary cases.
 In addition, PBT can automatically generate test cases, reducing the workload of manually writing test cases.